jacobarriola/jacobarriola/README.md

 I'm a full stack JavaScript developer, but definitely lean more to the UI side of things 💅🏽

 #### More stuff about me 🏌️‍♂️
-🚵🏾‍♂️ Working on a lot of Gatsby JAMStack projects, especially with WordPress as a data source.
+🚵🏾‍♂️ Working on a lot of JAMStack projects with Gatsby and NextJS, especially with WordPress as a data source.

 📕 Learning GraphQL, TypeScript and Laravel